astroDimitrios/git-working-practices/episodes/02-branching.md

 You develop your changes using this fork.
 When a change is ready you open a pull request to contribute the changes back to the original repository.
+There are 3 repositories for each person to be mindful of,
+***local***, ***origin*** (your fork), and ***upstream*** (the original repository).

 #### Pros

-- Removes the need to give all collaborators adequate permissions on your repository
+- Removes the need to give all collaborators write level or higher permissions on your repository.
+  Anyone with read access to a repository can contribute.
-- Only project maintainers can approve new code
+- Only project maintainers can approve new code.
-- You can use any other model within your main repository and forks to develop changes
+- You can use any other model within your main repository and forks to develop changes.

+All branches and commits exist within the collaborators fork, not the ***upstream*** repository.
+They are harder to find for anyone who has read access to the upstream repository.

+Collaborators can use their fork to test more complex changes.
+For example testing github actions within a dummy-PR.

 -----------------------------------------